ILLIXR/ILLIXR/docs/writing_your_plugin.md

 4. At this point, you should be able to go to the ILLIXR root and `make dbg`.
-If you edit a source file and then `make dbg`, it should trigger a rebuild of your component.
+If you edit a source file and then `make dbg`, it should trigger a rebuild of your plugin.

-5. This is all that is required to be a component.
-The reading and writing from switchboard optional, but nearly every component does it.
-See `default_components.md` for more details.
+5. This is all that is required to be a plugin which can be loaded by Spindle in the ILLIXR runtime.
+Reading and writing from Phonebook and Switchboard optional, but nearly every plugin does it.
+See `default_plugins.md` for more details.

    First, we can query the `phonebook` to get various services including `switchboard`.
 Then we query `switchboard` for event-streams (topics).
 We will read `topic1`, write to `topic2`, and